Canagliflozin and metformin

 a light-headed feeling, like you might pass out;

-Older adults may be more likely to have kidney problems while taking this medicine.
+Older adults may be more likely to get dehydrated or have kidney problems while taking this medicine.

 urinating more than usual;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect canagliflozin and metformin?

 Tell your doctor about all your other medicines, especially:

 a diuretic or "water pill";